行程信息

 Its location, geography, and weather conditions all contribute to the city's sensational past and present.

+The area surrounding Seville has been populated since the 8th century BC.
+However, the city didn't bloom until the 2nd century BC, when the Romans took control of the region.
 Once its potential was recognized, Seville began to expand rapidly.
 It became the Silingi Vandals headquarters in the 5th century, and continued to grow under Moorish rule from the 8th to the 13th centuries.

 By the 1600s, Seville was Spain's richest city.
 Unfortunately, the city's dependency on colonies caught up, and it declined until Spain's Bourbon rulers ignited an economic rejuvenation in the 18th century.

+From the moment you step foot in Seville, you'll notice a cultural difference from the rest of Spain.
+Islamic and Christian rulers all played a part in shaping the traditions you see today.
 First, you'll notice Seville's distinctive architecture.
 Seville was under Moorish rule for over five centuries.
 In return, the area was decorated with iconic horseshoe arches and captivating tiled works not associated with the rest of the nation.

 Food and music are two other notable features that go hand in hand.
 Endless tapas bars with tasty finger foods line the streets with live, hypnotizing flamingo dancing performances inside.
 This local tradition began at small family events that spread to theaters and bars.